PyGreSQL/PyGreSQL/docs/pgdb.rst

     Used to describe the ``oid`` column of PostgreSQL database tables

+.. note:

-The following more specific types are not part of the DB-API 2 standard:
+    The following more specific types are not part of the DB-API 2 standard.

 .. class:: BOOL